wongyip/html-tags/README.md

 # HTML Tags Renderer

-An intuitive and simple HTML renderer for generic purpose.
+A simple HTML renderer with fluent interface for generic purpose.

 ## Installation
 ```sh